dbzl-project11/dbzl-project11.github.io/teams/coldKingdom.md

 ![](../images/cold.jpg)

 ### Theme Description
 - Any member of the Cold family or those they ruled over.
-Saiyans are not included.
+Saiyans are included.

 ### Team restrictions:
   - Banned from Eternal Life if they have access to 2 or more healing transformations between Frieza and Cooler.